kedacore/external-scaler-azure-cosmos-db/src/Scaler.Demo/README.md

         Processing order ca17597f-7aa2-4b04-abd8-724139b2c370 - 1 unit(s) of Gloves bought by Donny Shanahan
     ```

+1. To verify that the scale down is working, check that the cosmosdb-order-processor pod/s aren't running anymore after all orders are done processing.
+The default `cooldownPeriod` is 5 minutes, after which the cosmosdb-order-processor will stop running.

 ## Cleaning sample application from cluster

 1. Delete the scaled object and order-processor application.